-That said, I personally prefer hard copy books as the basis of my written content.
+That said, I personally prefer hard copy books as the basis of my written content (LSATMax and Princeton Review provide top-notch LSAT prep books).
 I like to take notes in the margins, dog-ear pages and circle key points.
 You could print out these PDFs, but that would kill a lot of trees and I didn’t want to waste the ink.

-In order to achieve its affordable price points, Alpha Score does not offer any in-person classes.
-That’s right, no brick and mortar – instead, everything is on demand and just a click away online.
+In order to achieve its affordable price points, Alpha Score does not offer any classes.

 Whether this will work for you totally depends on what type of student you are.
 If you need a committed schedule to hold you accountable to study, or just learn better in a classroom environment with a live instructor, then Alpha Score may not be your cup of tea (in which case you should check out our review of Princeton Review or Kaplan).

-Although Alpha Score is a value course, they do offer some notable perks that compete with the big boys.
+Although Alpha Score is a value course, they do offer some notable perks that compete with the big boys like Kaplan and Princeton Review.
 The most important of these supplementary resources by far is the access to instructors.
 If you have a question, you can email their instructors at any time and get a response within 48 hours.